WICG/portals/README.md

 ### Session history, navigation, and bfcache

 At a base level, portals behave the same as other prerendering browsing contexts do with respect to [session history](https://github.com/jeremyroman/alternate-loading-modes/blob/gh-pages/browsing-context.md#session-history) and [navigation](https://github.com/jeremyroman/alternate-loading-modes/blob/gh-pages/browsing-context.md#navigation).
-To summarize, content inside the portal has a trivial session history, and activation acts like a navigation of the host page, appending the current document in the portal to the host page's session history.
+To summarize, content inside the portal has a trivial session history, and activation acts like a navigation of the host page, appending the portal's current session history entry to the host page's session history.
 This works to preserve user expectations for the back button.
 Note that this is very different from how iframes behave, and is one of the reasons it is better to think of portals as "inline-displayed popups" or "prerendered links" than as iframes.
 (Discussed further [below](#summary-of-differences-between-portals-and-iframes).)

 Because of the predecessor adoption feature, portals have some additional complexity, where they can cause the predecessor (i.e., the host document) to move into a prerendering browsing context.
 TODO describe this more.